You’ve heard Vanguard funds are the best. But why? Which Vanguard fund is right for you?

 VTSAX (total US market) is slightly riskier than VFIAX (S&P 500) but should give you marginally better returns over a long period.
 If you’re more conservative or care more about preserving your wealth rather than growing it, then VFIAX (S&P 500) is a better choice.

-If I had to choose one out of the two, I’d pick VTSAX (Total Stock Market) because I want to grow my money, but when Warren Buffett is asked what he’d recommend his kids do with his money, he recommends the Vanguard S&P 500.
+If I had to choose one out of the two, I’d pick VTSAX (Total Stock Market) because I want to grow my money.
+But when Warren Buffett is asked what he’d recommend his kids do with his money, he recommended them to buy the Vanguard S&P 500.
 Buffett explains:

 “A low-cost fund is the most sensible equity investment for the great majority of investors.
 If you periodically deposit your money into the Vanguard S&P 500, you can outperform most investment professionals.”

-If you are wealthy, consider the S&P 500 because it is more stable.
-But for most of us, there is nothing wrong with investing in both funds!
+If you are wealthy, consider the S&P 500.
+It is more stable.
+For most of us, there is nothing wrong with investing in both.
 I do that for myself and my parents.

 Best Vanguard Funds for Young People Decades Away from Retirement